dagraham/etm-dgraham/README.md

 - The top title bar shows the selected week.
 - The main panel shows scheduled items grouped and sorted by date and time.
 - Weeks are displayed sequentially.
-If there is nothing to display for the week, then the main panel of the displayould shows "Nothing scheduled".
+If there is nothing to display for the week, then the main panel of the display would show "Nothing scheduled".
 E.g,

         Week 2: Jan 8 - 14, 2018                            F1:Help
           Nothing scheduled

-    For the current week, the display would show "Nothing scheduled" under the current date.
-E.g.,
+    For the current week, the display would show "Nothing scheduled for the current week", e.g.,

         Week 3: Jan 15 - 21, 2018                           F1:Help
-        - Thu Jan 18 - Today
-          Nothing scheduled
+        - Nothing scheduled for the current week

 - Starting from the top, the display for a day includes the following:

-    - All day events (occasions), if any, using the display character `^` instead of the event type character `*` and highlighted using the occasion color.
+    - All day events (occasions), if any.
     - *For the current date (today) only*:

         - Inbox entries, if any, highlighted using the inbox color.
         - Pastdue tasks, if any, with the number of days that have passed since the task was due using the display character `<` and highlighted using the pastdue color.
         - Beginning soon notices, if any, with the number of days remaining until the starting date of the item using the display character `>` and highlighted using the beginning soon color.

-        Note that the items included for the current date are those from the old *agenda* view.
+        > Note that the items included for the current date are those from the old *agenda* view.

-    - Datetime events, notes, records and unfinished tasks sorted by `@s` together with finished tasks sorted by `@f` with relevant time  displayed in the 2nd column.
+    - Datetime events, notes, records and unfinished tasks sorted by `@s` together with finished tasks sorted by `@f` with the starting time  displayed in the 2nd column.
 For events with *extent*, the ending time is also displayed.
-For tasks with *extent*, the extent period is also displayed.
+For tasks or records with *extent*, the extent period is also displayed.
     - Date only tasks.
-    - Date only notes.
+    - Date only records.

 ### [Busy](#toc)